 Waiting Too Long To Start

-Waiting too long to start your college prep is one of the most common mistakes high school students make and it can have some serious consequences down the line.
+Waiting too long to start your college preparation is one of the most common mistakes high school students make and it can have some serious consequences down the line.
 When you start falling behind, it can take a lot of time and energy to catch up.

 Students should be first making a list of majors and colleges they’re interested in, researching them, and really looking into the ones that catch their eye as early as possible.
 Students should also be visiting the colleges and writing down deadlines for the applications during their junior year at the latest.
 If you wait, you could be handing in applications last minute or not at all.
 You need time to gather the necessary documents, ask for letters of recommendation from teachers, and write your college essays.
-Waiting until last minute is never advisable.
+Waiting until the last minute is never advisable.

 Not Studying for the PSAT, SAT, or ACT

 While you may get by, or even get straight A’s, even though you don’t study for tests in high school, the PSAT, SAT, and ACT require extra attention.
 The PSAT is a version of the SAT that you take in your junior year.
-Although it doesn’t always have direct bearing on your college applications, it can actually earn you a scholarship if you score high enough.
+Although it doesn’t always have a direct bearing on your college applications, it can actually earn you a scholarship if you score high enough.

-The SAT and ACT do have direct bearing on many of your college applications.
+The SAT and ACT do have a direct bearing on many of your college applications.
 These test scores can have a negative effect on your overall acceptance chances if you don’t do well.
 It’s important to create a study schedule, take practice tests, and review your weaker areas for all three of these exams.